mharen/mharen.github.io/_posts/2012/2012-11-06-how-buying-or-selling-house-in-single.md

 [Previously](../../2012/11/death-by-thousand-paper-cuts-way-we-buy.html) I discussed why I think the real estate transactions are handled is headed for major change:

-> **The market is craving disruption (Zillow was just the beginning).** It is bloated with a surplus of homes and sellers everywhere are anxious…
+> **The market is craving disruption (Zillow was just the beginning).** It is bloated with a surplus of homes and sellers everywhere are anxious...

 And,

-> **…we’re talking about big money.** The cost to sell/buy a house is outrageously expensive by almost any measure and I am (wildly) asserting that there’s a lot of margin in the transaction.
+> **...we’re talking about big money.** The cost to sell/buy a house is outrageously expensive by almost any measure and I am (wildly) asserting that there’s a lot of margin in the transaction.

 Head [back there](../../2012/11/death-by-thousand-paper-cuts-way-we-buy.html) for a bit more explanation if you aren’t convinced the way we do this now is awful.